EnterpriseDB/repmgr/README.md

 replication slots and cascading replication, doesn't require a restart after promotion, and has many usability improvements.

-Please continue to use `repmgr 2` with earlier PostgreSQL 9.x versions.
+Please continue to use `repmgr 2` with PostgreSQL 9.2 and earlier.
 For a list of changes since `repmgr 2` and instructions on upgrading to `repmgr 3`, see the "Upgrading from repmgr 2" section below.